 The aim of the Patent Box is to provide an additional incentive for companies to retain and commercialise existing patents and to develop new innovative patented products.
 This should encourage companies to locate the high-value jobs associated with the development, manufacture and exploitation of patents in the UK and maintain the UK's position as a world leader in patented technologies.

 The Patent Box allows companies to apply a 10 percent rate of corporation tax from 1 April 2013 to profits attributable to qualifying patents*.
 Other non-qualifying profits in these companies will continue to be taxed at the MRCT.

-*NB: the relief has been phased in until 2017 when it is applied at the full relief rate.
+*NB: the relief was phased in until 2017 when it could be applied at the full relief rate.
 The Patent Box allows a 10% tax rate on profits derived from any products that incorporate patents.

 Reviewing and planning Intellectual Property at a strategic level can significantly and positively impact the claim.

 Companies holding qualifying Intellectual Property (IP) and generating qualifying income are likely to benefit from the Patent Box.

 Changes to the original regime, to meet the requirements of Base Erosion Profit Sharing ("BEPS"), mean claims on profits after 1 July 2016 require substantive economic activity in the UK.
 This new approach, known as the nexus approach is being phased in with Grandfather rights applying in some cases to existing claimants allowing them to claim under the original regime until 2021Contact us for a detailed discussion

 MMP adopts an IP asset led approach to identify the patent estate, qualifying income and all costs, along with any contribution from brand values or marketing royalties, before the final Patent Box profit and resulting tax deduction can be defined.